 I’m not someone who thinks everyone should homeschool.
 Every parent has to decide what is best for his or her child and family.
 There are many ways to educate and raise a child successfully.
 If I had the resources, I might try some other options myself.

-I am not an expert, but I love to talk with other parents on how to mentor children.
-I also offer free homeschool coaching, if you’d like someone to chat with or ask questions about this way of life.
+I am not an expert, but I love to talk with other parents who are considering homeschooling.
+Send me an email, if you’d like to chat or ask questions about this way of life.

 *As my boys get older, I will share their projects less because I don’t think I have the right to share all their projects with the world.
 It’s one thing to share a very young child’s creative endeavors and another to share a young man’s aspirations.
 However, I will mention big events in my monthly updates.
 In addition, there’s already enough here to complete part of my mission for this blog: to help you become better mentors to your children.
 No matter how old your children are, you can support them the same way: provide the space, tools, time, and listen, listen, listen.
 In addition, you can become the role model that you hope your children will emulate.
 As I continue writing on this blog, I will focus on what I’m learning, doing, and passing on to my children.